-- Paralysis of the vocal cords (compensation for loss of voice volume results in excess of breath / dyspnea).
+- Paralysis of the vocal cords (compensation for loss of voice volume results in more than breath/dyspnea).

 - Liver disease

 The mechanism of respiratory alkalosis usually occurs when some stimulus causes a person to hyperventilate.
-An increase in respiration produces an increase in alveolar respiration, the expulsion of CO2 from the circulation.
+An increase in respiration increases alveolar respiration, the expulsion of CO2 from the circulation.
 This disturbs the dynamic chemical equilibrium of carbon dioxide in the circulatory system.

-The diagnosis is made by tests that measure the levels of oxygen and carbon dioxide (in the blood), chest x-ray and a pulmonary function test.
+The diagnosis is made by tests that measure oxygen and carbon dioxide (in the blood), chest x-ray, and a pulmonary function test.

-The Davenport diagram allows physicians to describe the concentrations of bicarbonate in the blood (and blood pH) caused after a respiratory or metabolic acid-base disturbance.
+The Davenport diagram allows physicians to describe the bicarbonate concentrations in the blood (and blood pH) caused after a respiratory or metabolic acid-base disturbance.

 Treatment for respiratory alkalosis